TAGGRS/TAGGRS_Magento2/README.md

 The DataLayer is rendered in [Taggrs\DataLayer\Block\Event\ViewCart](Block/Event/ViewCart.php).

+view_cart is also triggered via AJAX if the header mini cart is opened.
+The AJAX DataLayer is rendered in [Taggrs\DataLayer\Controller\ViewCart\Index](Controller/ViewCart/Index.php).

 ### select_promotion
 This event is triggered when a customer applies a discount code.
 This can be on the Checkout Cart page or on the Checkout Payment page.